pact-foundation/pact-js/README.md

 Looking for the previous [stable 9.x.x release](https://github.com/pact-foundation/pact-js/tree/9.x.x)?

+### Requirements

-*NOTE: Make sure the `ignore-scripts` option is disabled, pact uses npm scripts to compile native dependencies and won't function without it.*
+1. Make sure the `ignore-scripts` option is disabled, pact uses npm scripts to compile native dependencies and won't function without it.
+2. Pact uses native extensions and installs them via the [`node-gyp`](https://github.com/nodejs/node-gyp) package.
+This requires a [build chain](https://github.com/nodejs/node-gyp#installation) for a successful installation.
+See also issue [#899](https://github.com/pact-foundation/pact-js/issues/899).

 ### Do Not Track